 This page has been automatically translated.
 Please refer to the page in French if needed.

 The DPAE must be established for the hiring of any employee, regardless of the nature and duration of the employment contract.
 This formality is mandatory except for small companies (SMEs) or employers' associations and foundations who can use the simplified devices.

 General scheme employee

-Pre-Employment Declaration for Agricultural Employees (DPAE-MSA)
+Pre-Employment Statement for Agricultural Employees (EAPAD-MSA)

-The EAPR shall include the following:
+The EAPR must include the following:

-- Code EPA business
+- Code EPA company

-- Predictable hire date and time
+- Expected hire date and time

 - Nature, duration of contract and trial period for CDIs and DDCs over 6 months